Mindflash/mf-api-example/CUSTOMBRANDING.md

-## Scenario -
+## Example -
- Suppose we have login page and we want to change the Login button background color/text color Steps to do that
+ Scenario: Change the Login button background color/text color in public-login-page Steps to do that

-1. Go to login page
-2. See the green number label
-3. Match the number label in css file
+1. Remember the number assigned to login button in the screenshot
-4. Enter the color code
+2. Find the public-login-page section in the excel sheet
+3. Beside the number, in the color code column, enter the desired color code/fill the column with desired color

 If you have any questions please contact your Customer Success Manager directly or email us at help@mindflash.com.